mtrevisan/Boxon/README.md

 All the annotated classes are conveniently loaded using the `Loader.java` as is done automatically in the `Parser.java`.

-Note that all codecs MUST BE loaded before the templates that use them, as they are used to verifying the annotations.

 If you want to provide your own classes you can use the appropriate `with...` method of `Parser`.

 <br/>